SamJCKnox/P3_Tennis_Submission/README.md

 The networks trained in the current outputs of the Jupyter Notebook are in `BenchmarkNetworks`, copy these into the root directory to view in the evaluation section.

 `Report.md` shows the architecture of the networks with the hyperparamteres.

+The directory `D4PG` is the attempt at using D4PG with multiple branches with different structures and implementations, discussed fuyrther in `Report.md`.